iOS17/unc0ver-jailbreak/README.md

 This guide explains how to install Unc0ver using TrollStore (Permanent), Sideloadly, Esign, Gbox, and AltStore, and jailbreak your iPhone or iPad on iOS 12-14.8.

-Before downloading the unc0ver jailbreak tool, make sure it is compatible with your iPhone or iPad.
-If your device is included in the list below, you can jailbreak it.
-Otherwise, see Jailbreak Solutions for a real jailbreak experience.
+Before downloading the unc0ver jailbreak tool, ensure it is compatible with your iPhone or iPad.
+If your device is listed below, you can proceed with the jailbreak.
+Otherwise, refer to Jailbreak Solutions for a genuine jailbreak experience.

-**Check unc0ver Compatibility for iOS 18.5, 17.7.1 - iOS 15, 11 for free **- [AI Jailbreak Finder App](https://ipa.zeejb.com/jailbreak/)
+**Check unc0ver Compatibility for iOS 18.6, 17.7.2 - iOS 15, 11 for free **- [AI Jailbreak Finder App](https://ipa.zeejb.com/jailbreak/)

 ### Device compatibility